No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 DIRECTV STREAM

 Unfortunately, that is not the case.
-The platform is like previously mentioned services.
+This platform is like the previously mentioned services.
 It offers dozens of live channels and is suitable for NFL fans.

-This provider has four channel packages, with costs ranging from $74.99 to $154.99 a month.
-For the purpose of this post, we’ll only cover the Entertainment plan.
-This is the cheapest option.
+DIRECTV STREAM has four channel packages, with costs ranging from $79.99 to $164.99 a month.
+In this post, we’ll only cover the Entertainment plan, which is the cheapest option.

-The Entertainment plan includes roughly 65 networks, including all of your local channels.
+The Entertainment plan includes roughly 75 networks, including all your local channels.
 The lower-priced package includes ESPN and ESPN 2.

 Other sports networks included are: